Lip Blush Frequently Asked Questions (FAQs)

-Dark, purple or hyperpigmented.
-The truth is, darker lips can be more challenging to work with as it may require several sessions to correct the cool undertones before depositing the target color.
-Please email photos so I can provide a realistic quote if additional sessions are needed to neutralize hyperpigmentation first before applying target color.
+Dark, purple or hyperpigmented may need an additional session to correct the cool undertones first before depositing the target color.
+Please email photos so I can provide a realistic quote if additional sessions are needed to reach our target color.

 Can I get lip blush, if I'm prone to cold sores?

-Trauma to lips can cause a cold sore breakout which will ultimately affect your pigment retention and results.
-If you have ever had a coldsore in the past, you must take the oral anti-viral pill, Valtrex ,for 3 days prior to treatment.
-The brand Abreva that is applied topically will dry out the skin too much affecting results, so only oral medication should be used for cold sore prevention before your lip blush sessions.
+The trauma from the procedure will cause a cold sore breakout to those who have a had a history of coldsores, which will ultimately affect your pigment retention and results.
+If you have ever had a coldsore in the past, you must take the oral anti-viral pill, Valtrex, for 3 days prior to treatment.
+I repeat, you must take Valtrex prior.
+The brand Abreva that is applied topically will dry out the skin too much affecting results, so only oral medication can be used for cold sore prevention before your lip blush sessions.

 Does it hurt?